javanese-programmer/conveyor-object-detection/README.md

 ### Demo

 The difference in the detection process for the two scenarios mentioned can be observed below.
+When an object is detected, the user will be able to observe the object class and the collected features.

 <p align="center">
   <img src="https://github.com/javanese-programmer/conveyor-object-detection/blob/main/video/trad_color.gif?raw=true" width="400" /> <img src="https://github.com/javanese-programmer/conveyor-object-detection/blob/main/video/trad_shape.gif?raw=true" width="400" />